 The problems of revocation by incapacity were largely eliminated effective January 1, 1972, after which time a power of attorney, whether a special or general power, could be expressly made "durable."
-The Durable Power of Attorney Act provides that a durable power is one that is in writing, signed by the principal, and acknowledged and that contains the words: "This power of attorney is not affected by subsequent disability or incapacity of the principal," or "This power of attorney becomes effective on the disability or incapacity of the principal," or similar words showing the intent of the principal.
+The Durable Power of Attorney Act provides that a durable power is one that is in writing, signed by the principal, and acknowledged and that contains the words: "This power of attorney is not affected by subsequent disability or incapacity of the principal," or "This power of attorney becomes effective on the disability or incapacity of the principal," or "This power of attorney becomes effective on the disability or incapacity of the principal," or "This power of attorney becomes effective on the disability or incapacity of the principal," or similar words showing the intent of the principal.
 Although not affected by disability, a durable power is revoked: (1) by the appointment of a permanent guardian (and in some instances the appointment of a temporary guardian) of the estate of the principal, Tex.
 Estates Code § 751.052; (2) by the divorce or annulment of the marriage of the principal and the agent unless otherwise provided by the durable power (Tex.
 Estates Code § 751.053); or (3) by the death of the principal, Cleveland v.
 Williams, 29 Tex.
 204 (1867).

 Effective September 1, 2017, Tex.
 Estates Code § 751.021 provides that, unless the durable power of attorney provides otherwise, each co-agent may exercise authority independently of the other co-agent.
 These Sections are retroactively effective as to existing powers of attorney for any acts by taken after September 1, 2017, even though the agents had been appointed prior to this date.
 See Acts 2017, 85th Leg., 834 (H.B.
-1974), §16, effective September 1, 2017.
+1974), §3, effective September 1, 2017.
 Tex.
 Estates Code § 751.023 now expressly authorizes a principal to designate successor agents, in the event the initially identified agent resigns, dies, becomes incapacitated, or is not qualified or declines to serve.

-Effective June 1, 2017, a trustee may appoint an agent.
+Effective September 1, 2017, a trustee may appoint an agent.
 Tex.
 Prop.
 Code § 113.018.
 Prior to the effective date, unless the trust agreement expressly grants the power of delegation, a trustee could not delegate the trustee's authority to another.
 See Comment to Standard 9.10.